ABOUT THE PROGRAM

 Will there be an interview?

-We do not interview applicants as part of the admissions process.
-However, you are welcome to visit the campus at any time.
-You are also welcome to contact faculty and/or graduate students before or after you apply.
-If you are accepted into the program, we will invite you to visit during our Open House weekend.
-We will provide accommodations and meals and will help offset your transportation costs.
+We may conduct online or telephone interviews with a shortlist of applicants selected by the department's admissions committee.
+Subsequently, the top candidates will be invited to our Open House.
 The Open House is a valuable opportunity to meet faculty, students, and prospective students, learn about the program, and visit the area in an informal and fun atmosphere.
 Normally, the Open House is scheduled in early or mid-March.

 I have more questions about the application process.
 Whom should I contact?

 You may also contact the social science graduate counselor, Jennifer Gerson at (949) 824-4074 or email@example.com.